luigi311/tanoshi/README.md

 Note that this project is still under heavy development, expect breaking changes on any release until hitting 1.0.

-## Why Rust
-Rust is the most loved programming language, I thought this is my chance to learn rust too.

 ## Installation
 ### Prebuilt Binary
 Download and run binary from latest release, aside from plugins all dependencies are statically linked.